babers/DeekSeekBingFinder/README.md

 - If lxml isn’t installed, the app logs it and falls back to regex-based parsing.
 - For Selenium errors, ensure Edge is installed and up to date; the driver should auto-match via portal download.
 - If shutdown does not trigger, confirm both rewards and loop are complete and the checkbox is enabled.
 The startup prompt was removed; shutdown only appears on completion.
+ - If the app reports network offline, check your network connection.
+The app will retry automatically and resume when connectivity returns.
+ - If the pause timer fires unexpectedly, confirm `searches_before_pause` in `config.yaml` (the pause counter is now read from config and the logic triggers only when points remain unchanged for that many consecutive searches).
+ - If the rewards points display is incorrect, check `app.log` for the XPath parse lines and for any Selenium timeouts; `get_current_points()` no longer mutates internal counters (the search loop manages comparisons) so the logs will show the raw parsed value.

 ## Workflow & Module Summary